-Incline Village, Nevada has one comprehensive High School.
-Incline High School is a four-year public high school enrolling 286 students in grades 9–12.
+Incline Village, Nevada has one comprehensive high school.
+Incline High School is a four-year public high school enrolling 302 students in grades 9–12.
 The school opened in the fall of 1968 and graduated its first senior class in the spring of 1969.
-Incline High is accredited by AdvancED in 2016.
-Incline’s 2015- 2016 Accountability Report demographic information reports 40% of its population Hispanic, 54% White, and 3.7% two or more races.
+Incline High was accredited by AdvancED in 2016.
+Incline’s 2017- 2018 Accountability Report demographic information reports 41% of its population Hispanic, 54% white, and 4% two or more races.

 The academic program is organized on a rotating block schedule.
 Seven, half credits per semester is the minimum course load until senior year; students take six 100-minute block classes and one 50-minute class.
 Students attend three block classes and the 50 minute class daily.
 Block classes are year-long; each block class meets every other day.
 There are two semesters in a year for a total of 7 credits possible per year.
 The 50 minute class is designed to enrich students in college and post high school skills or is a support class for students’ classes and/or in skills attainment.

-These AP® courses are offered: Studio Art: Drawing, Art 2D and 3D Design, Calculus AB and BC, Biology, Chemistry, English Language and Composition, English Literature, Environmental Science, Human Geography, Music Theory, Physics 1, Physics B and C , United States Government and Politics: We the People, and United States History.
+These AP® courses are offered: Studio Art: Drawing, Art 2D and 3D Design, Calculus AB and BC, Computer Science, Biology, English Language and Composition, English Literature, Environmental Science, Human Geography, Music Theory, Physics 1, Physics B and C , United States Government and Politics: We the People, and United States History.
 AP World Language and Culture courses offered include: French and Spanish as well as Spanish Literature.
-AP Research is a new class this year to add to AP Seminar for the complete AP Capstone Program.
+AP Research was added last year to add to AP Seminar for the complete AP Capstone Program.
 AP is an open- enrollment program but teacher referral is required.

 Honors classes are offered in Algebra II (STEM), Art (third year), Jazz and Concert Band (third and fourth years), Biology, Chemistry, English I, English II, Formal Geometry, H.R.O.T.C (third and fourth years), and Trigonometry/Pre-Calculus.
 Also offered are French and Spanish (third year).